 WHAT YOU GET FROM A SCHOOL VISIT

 Half-day or single-session visits can be booked, depending on the location of the school.
 I'm based in Brighton and it's not always worth the long-distance travel to do a single session, but for local schools, single-session visits can be arranged.
 Rates are according to the Society of Authors and depend on the number of sessions booked and travel time.
 Travel costs are not included, and I do have to charge VAT.
-Please use the contact form if you'd like more information.
-If your school is in or near Surrey, Newcastle, Manchester or Canterbury, get in touch as I may be able to coordinate a school visit with seeing family.
+If your school is in or near Surrey, Newcastle, Manchester or Canterbury, get in touch as I may be able to coordinate a school visit with seeing family!
+Use the contact form or email firstname.lastname@example.org for more information or to book.

 Macmillan Children's Books will provide a poster and reading copy of The Square Root of Summer for your library and can arrange for a local bookshop to sell copies for a signing.
 Or we can work with your school's system for students who are interested in buying a signed book.